 Siesta Tapas Bistro

 Can’t afford a holiday in Spain?
 It’s all good!
 Head to Siesta Tapas Bar & Bistro in Hartebeespoort for some of the best finger foods this side of the Alboran Sea.
 A winner is the cheese platter for one with a collection of fine cheeses, crackers and preserves.
-Another platter would be the mixed which consists of a selection of marinated ribs, moroccan spiced chicken satays, pan grilled prawns on saffron rice, chilli salt calamari, fried halloumi and empanadillas.
+Another platter would be the mixed which consists of a selection of marinated ribs, Moroccan spiced chicken satays, pan-grilled prawns on saffron rice, chilli salt calamari, fried halloumi and empanadillas.
+Siesta Tapas Bistro should defs be a destination for you whenever you’re looking for lekker restaurants in Hartebeespoort.

 French Toast Koffee Kafee